oceanprotocol/docs/user-guides/how-to-farm-volumedf.md

 description: Make extra dosh with active rewards yield in Data Farming
 ---

-# Harvest more Yield - Volume DF
+# Harvest More Yield - Volume DF

 <figure><img src="../.gitbook/assets/rewards/gif/volume-df.gif" alt=""><figcaption></figcaption></figure>

-## Get More Yield from Volume DF Rewards
+## Get More Rewards from Volume DF

 The bread and butter of the Data Farming dApp is incentivizing OCEAN rewards for curating and publishing valuable assets in the Ocean ecosystem.